Wild camping in the Lake District

 Keep your group small and be prepared to change your plans

 Many traditional wild camping locations are attracting unsustainable numbers of campers so we’re asking you to remain true to the wild camping ethos of being completely inconspicuous.
-If there are two tents already in your spot, you will need to move on – these special places cannot sustain large numbers of campers.
-Could you consider postponing your trip to a quieter time of year?
+If there are two tents already in your spot, you'll need to move on – these special places cannot sustain large numbers of campers.

-A well prepared backpack contains enough equipment for a basic overnight stay.
-If this isn’t enough and you need more stuff, that’s an indication an official campsite will be better.
+A well prepared backpack should contain enough equipment for a basic overnight stay.
+If this isn’t enough and you need more stuff, that’s an indication an official campsite will be a better option.
+Use a small and lightweight tent that blends into the landscape – part of the enjoyment really is experiencing unspoilt landscapes.

 Be a champion of ‘Leave no trace’

-We’ve been saddened to witness so much anti-social behaviour and illegal camping this year.
 Clearing up discarded rubbish and camping equipment takes us away from our vital work to care for the Lake District we all love.
 Help us look after the Lakes by leaving no trace at all.
 This includes all human waste.
-If you need a bin or a toilet, this kind of camping isn’t for you
+If you need a bin or a toilet, this kind of camping isn’t for you.

 An official campsite?

-We’d go as far as saying the experience at our campsites is on a par with the wildest of campsites, without impacting any on the environment.
-You can find out more about our campsites below.
+We’d go as far as saying the experience at our campsites is on a par with the wildest of campsites, without impacting the environment.